 SAF distribution will be a smaller issue due to the nature of these fuels, as just explained: blending of SAF with fossil fuel will take place upstream of the supply chain, with limited impact on end-use.

-The list of ASTM-approved pathways and candidates presently undergoing ASTM approval process can be found in Annex 1 in details, below in a summary.
+The list of ASTM-approved pathways and candidates presently undergoing ASTM approval process can be found in annex.